Things to Do in Yosemite Valley: The Ultimate Guide

 a woman in a hat and man in blue shirt looking at photos on their phone at the tunnel view

-Unless you are planning to stay or eat dinner at the Ahwahnee, Yosemite Valley doesn’t have a dress code.
-Just pack what you need to enjoy your time outdoors!
-Definitely bring hats and sunscreen in the summer.
+Unless you’re planning to stay or eat dinner at the Ahwahnee, Yosemite Valley doesn’t have a dress code — just pack what you need to be comfortable and enjoy your time outdoors!
+Be sure to bring hats and sunscreen in the summer.
 In any season, bringing layers will help you be prepared for slightly warmer or cooler temperatures than expected.

-While Yosemite has mild winters, it is no fun to explore when you are cold or wet.
-So when visiting the valley in the low season, bring appropriately warm clothing, waterproof shoes with grippy soles (for slick trails), and a rain layer.
+While Yosemite has relatively mild winters, it’s no fun to explore when you’re cold or wet.
+When visiting the valley in the low season, bring warm clothing, waterproof shoes with grippy soles (for slick trails), and a rain layer.

-If you plan to do any hiking, make sure to bring your basic first aid and emergency supplies and good, sturdy shoes you have already broken in.
+If you plan to do any hiking, be sure to bring first aid and emergency supplies, and good, sturdy shoes that you have already broken in.
 Download trail maps in advance, as cell service is not available in the valley, and even WIFI can be hard to come by.
-If you are camping, come prepared with, or prepared to buy, bear-safe food containers.
+If you’re camping, come prepared with, or prepared to buy, bear-safe food containers.

-For the photographers out there, definitely bring multiple lenses (especially a wide angle) and a tripod.
-If you are hoping for great waterfall shots, consider bringing an ND (neutral density) filter and lens wipes or sleeves.
+For photographers, bring multiple lenses (especially a wide-angle lens) and a tripod.
+If you’re hoping for great waterfall shots, bring a neutral density (ND) filter and lens wipes or sleeves.
 They don’t call it the Mist Trail for nothing!

 Visit Yosemite Valley Safely and Responsibly